 For the carrots

 - Trim the tops of the carrots and make sure that they’re clean.
 It’s not necessary to bother peeling them.
 Just give them a good wash.
 Toss with the olive oil and drizzle with the honey.
-Roast for about 30 minutes or until they are tender and golden
+Roast for about 30 minutes, or until tender and golden.

 For the cabbage